Seby26Dev/-HTB-UnderPass/README.md

 ```
 <img width="1395" height="722" alt="image" src="https://github.com/user-attachments/assets/ec1c4498-3e34-41a6-9f6d-8936270df5aa" />

-### Some of them give us the same 403 Forbidden but " http://underpass.htb/daloradius/app/users/ " redirect us to a loggin page how it s not working with deffault credtials :
+### Some of them give us the same 403 Forbidden but " http://underpass.htb/daloradius/app/users/ " redirect us to a login page how it s not working with default credentials :

 <img width="1747" height="857" alt="image" src="https://github.com/user-attachments/assets/8cba11eb-ebef-447c-bcde-a137807277cd" />

-### I peek a little bit on the walk where it s giving us an article "https://kb.ct-group.com/radius-holding-post-watch-this-space" where it s mentioneted a diferent path "http://<ip-address>/daloradius/app/operators" , after trying this path we see we can connect to the main php srv with the deffault creds
+### I peek a little bit on the Walkthrough where it s giving us an article "https://kb.ct-group.com/radius-holding-post-watch-this-space" where it s mentioneted a diferent path "http://<ip-address>/daloradius/app/operators" , after trying this path we see we can connect to the main php srv with the default credentials
 ```
 administrator:radius
 ```